 Searches are free and require the case number in order to perform the search.
 Fees are associated with obtaining official copies which will be mailed to the individual and are not currently available electronically.

-For individuals who need know how to find to access to local court records for courts that do not have online files that are accessible to the public, steps will vary significantly.
+For individuals who need to know how to find to access to local court records for courts that do not have online files that are accessible to the public, steps will vary significantly.
 The best plan of action for these jurisdictions is to locate the number of the local court clerk, which can often be found on the court or county website, and ask them directly.

 In some cases, they may be able to take records, request information over the phone, or will direct individuals to a specific form that can be filled out and mailed.